-(c) Extensions.
-If the application is made for an extension

-prior to expiration the district commission may grant an extension and may waive the necessity of a hearing.--1969, No. 250 (Adj.
-Sess.), § 7, eff.
-April 14, 1970.

-(d) Completion dates for developments and subdivisions.
+- (c) Extensions.
+If the application is made for an extension prior to expiration the district commission may grant an extension and may waive the necessity of a hearing.--1969, No. 250 (Adj.
+Sess.), § 17, eff.
+April 4, 1970; amended 1991, No. 111, §2, eff.
+June 28, 1991. - (d) Completion dates for developments and subdivisions.
 Permits shall include dates by which there shall be full or phased completion.
 The board, by rule, shall establish requirements for review of those portions of developments and subdivisions that fail to meet their completion dates, giving due consideration to fairness to the parties involved, competing land use demands, and cumulative impacts on the resources involved.
 If completion has been delayed by litigation, proceedings to secure other permits, proceedings to secure title through foreclosure, or because of market conditions, the district commission or board shall provide that the completion dates be extended for a reasonable period of time.-- Added, 1993, No. 232 (Adj.
 Sess), § 36, eff.
 June 21, 1994.